 We at FP2 Inc. support the adoption of pavement preservation at all levels of government, and work to ensure pavement preservation becomes a part of road programs from coast-to-coast.
 We invite you to browse these pages to learn more about pavement preservation, and view our quarterly magazine, Pavement Preservation Journal.

-in New NCAT Pavement Preservation Research!
+FP2 Participates in NCAT Pavement Preservation Research

 Nowhere is there a more respected testing facility for bituminous pavements than NCAT, the National Center for Asphalt Technology at Auburn University.
 For over a quarter of a century, research at NCAT has blazed new trails in asphalt science and pavement performance.